softlivre/laravel_rest_API/README.md

 2. Configure Environment Variables:

 - In the project root, copy .env.example to .env:

 ```bash
 cp .env.example .env
 ```
-   - In the src directory, also copy .env.example to .env:
+- In the src directory, also copy .env.example to .env: (!IMPORTANT!)

 ```bash
 cd src